smnbhattarai/regenerate-product-lookup-table-for-woocommerce/readme.txt

 = What is the default cron run duration =

-By default plugin adds cron twice a day.
-If its not working for you change the duration to lower time (possibly once an hour).
+By default, plugin adds cron twice a day.
+If it's not working for you change the duration to lower time (possibly once an hour).

 == Screenshots ==